Keller Rohrback Investigates Unsolicited Loyalty Texts from Square, Inc.

 September 27, 2017

 Have you made any credit card purchases that were processed using the Square Reader mobile payment system?
 Are you annoyed by the unsolicited text messages you received after those credit card purchases?
-If so,.
+If so, contact us.

 Keller Rohrback is investigating reports that consumers have started to receive unsolicited text messages from retailers who use the Square Reader, a device—usually white—attached to smartphones or tablets that customers run their credit cards through during the checkout process.
 Frequently these text messages are for “loyalty” programs that the consumer did not sign up for.
 The messages often state: “Welcome to our Loyalty Program!” or “You just earned X loyalty points!”